himmelblau-idm/site/mkdocs/docs/advanced/Design.md

 **F:** The device certificate is associated with the transport key in the TPM.

-MDM enrollment is not yet implemented.
+MDM enrollment via Intune was implemented in Himmelblau 1.0.

 ## PRT Issuance via Username/Password